jncc/topmap/README.md

 ## Build & development

+From a fresh machine, I would recomend setting up using NodeJS using [NVM](https://github.com/creationix/nvm) after which you will need to install grunt and bower to build (`npm install grunt-cli -g` / `npm install bower -g`)

 You will need to run `npm install` and `bower install` to install dependencies

 Run `grunt clean build` for building and `grunt serve` for preview.